 Getting the most out of technology

-Do you know what accessibility features are built into your computer, laptop or smartphone?
+Check the accessibility features in your computer, laptop or smartphone?

-Taking some time to change how your computer or web browser operates can often make it easier for you to use it.
+Making some changes to your computer or web browser can make them easier to use.

-- I can't see very well - explains ways to change how your computer of web browser works, to make things easier for you for example changing text size, background colours or making your computer speak to you.
+- I can't see very well explains how to change the way your computer or web browser works to make it easier to use.
+It tells you how to change text size, background colours, or make your computer speak to you.

-- I can't hear very well - how to access signed content on BBCiPlayer or find it elsewhere on the internet as well as how to turn on subtitles if you are watching videos online.
+- I can't hear very well tells you how to access signed content on BBCiPlayer or find it elsewhere on the internet.
+It also shows you how to turn on subtitles if you're watching videos online.

-- I find a keyboard or mouse hard to use - tips for changing the settings on your keyboard, making your mouse easier to use and how to interact with your computer differently through touch screen devices.
+- I find a keyboard or mouse hard to use gives tips on changing your keyboard settings.
+This can make your mouse easier to use or allow you to use your computer through touch screen devices.

-- I find words difficult - how to change font settings to make text easier to read, spell-checking software and making your computer speak aloud.
+- I find words difficult tells you how to change font settings to make text easier to read.
+You can also find out about spell-checking software and how to make your computer speak aloud.

 Using access keys on our website

 Using just your keyboard, it's possible to jump between sections of our website to get around.
-First, you'll need to find your access key(s) which depend on the web browser and operating system you're using as below:
+First, you'll need to find your access key(s).
+These can differ depending on the web browser and operating system you're using as follows: